 Delights from Africa and the Middle East await

 Turkey is the perfect segue from Europe to the Middle East, and another hidden spot takes the cake, er, kabob.
 Try Quality Turkish Market and Deli in Downtown West, which takes care of both groceries and lunch!
 For the vegans and vegetarians who have been feeling left out from the meat-heavy European preference, we’ve got several recommendations.
 For the strictly vegan, KoPita is the new kid on the block.
 This restaurant representing cuisine from Israel opened last summer on Gay Street.
 Compare their falafel and hummus with Yassin’s Falafel House.
 Yassin is a refugee from Syria, and his restaurant earned the title of “Nicest Place in America” by the 2018 Reader’s Digest poll and announced on Good Morning America.
-Ethiopia is another vegan-friendly spot (get the sampler!) with a great dining experience on Sutherland.
+Gosh Ethiopian Restaurant is another vegan-friendly spot (get the sampler!) with a great dining experience on Sutherland.

 Another surprise – the amount of Asian food you’ll find